 1a) link-pdf Redo-Redshifts - casual, shorter presentation of (1)

 5) link-pdf Quasar Hypothesis

-6) link-html Observing Our Universe - a book by this author
+6.1) link-html Observing Our Universe - first book by this author

 7) link-html Updating Astronomical Data